zestor/Nomad/README.md

 Nomad is a Windows Desktop Application that allows the user to quickly look at Avanade Job Postings.

+This project is neither sponsored or endorsed by Avanade.

 The program downloads the latest 1,000 job postings from Avanade.com in JSON format into a file automatically formatted for today's date and time stamp.

 Downloading additional files on the same day will delete any previous files for that day.